spatialMRD/sMRD/README.md

 # sMRD Code

-This code is used for analysis and visualization of data from the sMRD manuscript by Ransohoff et al from the laboratory of Ash Alizadeh at Stanofrd University.
+This code is used for analysis and visualization of data from the sMRD manuscript by Ransohoff et al from the laboratory of Ash Alizadeh at Stanford University.

 # Installation